BenZed/benzed-ts/packages/presenter/markdown/02-pipeline.md

 - Files are decoupled from their DropBox counterparts

 <!-- @Prompt -->
 In the Asset Manager, an asset is a single file.
 It can be a zip, sure, but this is inherently pretty rigid.
 To update the version of something, an entire zip folder needs to be uploaded.
-This makes it cumbersome to check through versions, and is an unfriendly user experience.
+This makes for an unfriendly user experience.
 <!-- @Prompt -->
 You can have either an image preview or a video preview, which sounds like it should be sufficient, but what if the asset is a .pdf?
 What if the project is interactive?
 What if it's a 3D asset, and you want to provide multiple angles, or different variations?
 <!-- @Prompt -->